 The net proceeds from the sale of the shares of common stock offered will be received by the selling stockholders.
-We will not receive any of the proceeds from the sale of the shares of common stock offered by the selling stockholders but we may receive proceeds from the exercise of the warrants held by the selling stockholders.
-We will use proceeds from the exercise of warrants as general working capital.
+We will not receive any of the proceeds from the sale of the shares of common stock offered by the selling stockholders.